crrflying/learngit/readme.md

-I am trying to learn git.
+I have learned a little about git.
-This is the first try about it.
+This is the second try about it.